How to Mother Yourself

 This hurts.
 I don’t like this.
 And I am still here.

-What self-mothering actually sounds like internally
+What self-mothering actually sounds like to your inner child internally

 It sounds like: